A Different Orient is a no-go

 After much public backlash and heated debate among high ranking officials, the Ministry of Culture, Sports and Tourism has decided to turn down the newly-selected slogan and logo for Vietnam tourism industry in the period of 2011 to 2015.

-As it happens, only 50% of the respondents seem to agree with the new choice.
-The most vocal objection is that the selection's wording does not fit the direction of the industry for the period, which is a focus on maritime, eco and cultural tourism.
-Mark Winterton, head of the design team at Cowan, admits: "No, we did not know that the industry is heading that way".
+Surprisingly, only 50% of survey respondents expressed support for the new slogan.
+The primary concern raised was that the selected wording does not align with the industry's current trajectory, which emphasizes maritime, environmental, and cultural tourism.
+Mark Winterton, head of Cowan's design team, acknowledged, "No, we did not know that the industry was shifting towards these areas."